Skip to content

 *

-* @brief callback with lambda function implementation
+* @brief callback with capturing lambda implementation

 * As compared to callback_fp, replace void* context + function pointer with a